DRONE RULES IN THE FAROE ISLANDS

 You must always keep your drone within visual line of sight.
 Do not rely only on the screen or camera view. (en.droneregler.dk)

-Do not fly over assemblies of people, crowds, festivals, events, or groups of people gathered in one place.
+Do not fly over assemblies of people, crowds, festivals, events, or groups of people gathered in one place, unless special permit.
 Even small drones under 250 g must not fly over assemblies of people. (en.droneregler.dk)

 Do not fly over residential buildings or enclosed private property without the owner’s permission.